schweikm/containers/pihole/README.md

 ```

 * `WEBPASSWORD` is the password for the admin webpage
 * `DATA_DIR` is where persistent files are stored.
-This should probably be its on LV
+This should probably be its own LV

 ### Install Script